Squalene: Safety

 Toxicology studies indicate that in the concentrations used in cosmetics, squalene has low acute toxicity, and is not a significant contact allergen or irritant.

 The World Health Organization and the US Department of Defense have both published extensive reports that emphasise that squalene is naturally occurring, even in oils of human fingerprints.
 The WHO goes further to explain that squalene has been present in over 22 million flu vaccines given to patients in Europe since 1997 without significant vaccine-related adverse events.

 Controversies

-Attempts to link squalene to Gulf War syndrome have been debunked.
+There have been attempts to link squalene to Gulf War syndrome, but these have been debunked, and it was later revealed that squalene was not an ingredient of the vaccines in question.